roq-trading/roq-cpp-samples/README.md

 ### Summary

-With the following steps you have achieved the following
+You have achieved the following

-* Created a (disposable) Conda environment.
+* Created a Conda environment.
 * Cloned the `roq-samples` project.
 * Installed relevant build tools.
 * Compiled the `roq-samples` project.
 * Run a simulation.

 > Compiled binaries are compatible with Conda packages.
-> You can use existing Conda packages without having to care
+> You can use existing Conda packages without having to
-> how those packages are built.
+> understand how to build those dependencies.
 > That's one of the benefits of using a package manager.

+### Making your own project

-It is easiest to fork the `roq-samples` project for your own project.
+Easiest is to fork the `roq-samples` project and then modify as you see fit.

-Of course, the better approach is to understand the code and build configuration first, then create your own configuration from scratch.
+The better approach is to understand the code and the build configuration.
+Then you should create your own configuration from scratch.

 ## Next steps